maddenp/iotaa/README.md

 `iotaa` provides three decorators to define tasks, described below.
 For each, assets and requirements may be a single (scalar) item, a `list` of items, or a `dict` mapping `str` keys to items.
 Assets are specified as `iotaa.asset(ref=<object>, ready=<callable})` calls, and requiremens are specified as calls to task functions, e.g. `t(<args>)` for a required task `t`.

 For all task types, arbitrary Python statements may appear before and interspersed between the `yield` statements, but should generally not be permitted to affect external state.
-A useful pattern is to assign a requirement to a variable, yield that variable, then access its assets via its `.refs` property (or by passing it as the argument to the `iotaa.refs()` helper function).
+A useful pattern is to assign a requirement to a variable, yield that variable, then access its assets via its `.ref` property (or by passing it as the argument to the `iotaa.ref()` helper function).
 For example:

 ``` python
 @task